 Anticipatory “it” can also be a subject, John Lawler

-SUMMARY/OBSERVATIONS: By applying the Tough-Movement, you can see that a complementizer, not an expletive, is what’s called for when the indefinite pronoun it is used expletively.
+SUMMARY/OBSERVATIONS: By applying the Tough-Movement, you can see that a relativizer, not an expletive, is called for when the indefinite pronoun it is used expletively (clefting).

-However, I agree with professor Lawler: English is rather fussy.
+I happen to agree with professor Lawler that English is rather fussy.